auth0/auth0-checkmate/README.md

 ### Option 1 – Global Installation

-Install Auth0 Checkmate globally to use it as a standalone CLI tool:
+Install CheckMate for Auth0 globally to use it as a standalone CLI tool:

 ```bash
 npm install -g @auth0/auth0-checkmate